deep-generative-models-AIM5036/deep-generative-models-AIM5036.github.io/_posts/2022-11-13_MCMC_and_VI.md

 categories: latent-variable
 use_math: true
 ---
 - Tim Salimans, Diederik P. Kingma, and Max Welling.
-Markov Chain Monte Carlo and Variational Inference: Bridging the Gap. arXiv preprint arXiv:1410.6460, 2015
+Markov Chain Monte Carlo and Variational Inference: Bridging the Gap.
+Proceedings of the 32nd International Conference on Machine Learning, 2015

 1. Introduction
 2. Modifications